-- The school ensures that there are members of staff trained to administer routine and emergency medication and undertake procedures to meet the care needs of an individual child (see section 11). - All staff are aware of the specific members of staff trained to administer medication or medical procedures in an emergency situation. - Staff who may be regularly expected to administer medication and undertake medical procedures should have this responsibility recognised in their job description.
-Staff are encouraged to volunteer for this role as part of their duty of care. - The governing board will ensure that the appropriate level of insurance is in place and appropriately reflects the level of risk.
+- 5.1.
+The school ensures that there are members of staff trained to administer routine and emergency medication and undertake procedures to meet the care needs of an individual child (see section 11). - 5.2.
+All staff are aware of the specific members of staff trained to administer medication or medical procedures in an emergency situation. - 5.3.
+Staff who may be regularly expected to administer medication and undertake medical procedures should have this responsibility recognised in their job description.
+Staff are encouraged to volunteer for this role as part of their duty of care. - 5.4.
+The governing board will ensure that the appropriate level of insurance is in place and appropriately reflects the level of risk.

-The school has clear guidance on storing medication and equipment at school
+6. The school has clear guidance on storing medication and equipment at school

-- The school ensures that all medication is stored safely, and that pupils with medical conditions and staff know where they are at all times, and who holds the keys to the storage facility. - The school allows students to carry their own medication/equipment if this is appropriate for their age and individual healthcare plan and has been risk assessed.
-Parents/carers should check that this medication is in date - The school ensures that medication is in date and labelled in its original container where possible (although insulin will generally be supplied in an insulin injector or pump), and in accordance with its instructions including storage temperature. - The school keeps controlled drugs (e.g. methylphenidate [Ritalin], some strong painkillers marked CD on container) stored securely, but accessibly, with only named staff having access. - Parents/carers must collect all medication/equipment annually, and to provide new and in-date medication at the start of the academic year. - The school should not dispose of any medication.
+- 6.1.
+The school ensures that all medication is stored safely and that students with medical conditions and staff know where they are at all times, and who holds the keys to the storage facility. - 6.2.
+The school allows students to carry their own medication/equipment if this is appropriate for their age and individual healthcare plan and has been risk assessed.
+Parents/carers should check that this medication is in date. - 6.3.
+The school ensures that medication is in date and labelled in its original container where possible (although insulin will generally be supplied in an insulin injector or pump), and in accordance with its instructions including storage temperature. - 6.4.
+The school keeps controlled drugs (e.g. methylphenidate [Ritalin], some strong painkillers marked CD on container) stored securely, but accessibly, with only named staff having access. - 6.5.
+Parents/carers must collect all medication/equipment annually, and provide new and in-date medication at the start of the academic year. - 6.6.
+The school should not dispose of any medication.
 It is the parent/carer's responsibility to dispose of out-of-date medication.

-The school has clear guidance on emergency inhalers and adrenaline pens
+7. The school has clear guidance on emergency inhalers and adrenaline pens

-• The school allows pupils to keep their own inhalers and adrenaline pens if appropriate (6.2) or stored securely but accessibly if not.
+7.1.
+The school allows students to keep their own inhalers and adrenaline pens if appropriate (6.2) and spares are held in the welfare room in named containers.
+Permission is sought annually.

-The school promotes staff training in supporting pupils with medical conditions
+8. The school promotes staff training in supporting students with medical conditions

-• The school recognises that different levels of training are required for different members of staff in order to meet the school's duties to support pupils with medical conditions.
+- 8.1.
+The school recognises that different levels of training are required for different members of staff to meet the school's duties to support students with medical conditions. - 8.2.
+All staff receive Level 1 emergency medical training at least annually.

-Level 1 - All staff are aware of the medical conditions policy, emergency procedures and are encouraged to undergo further training
+9. Level 1 - All staff are aware of the medical conditions policy, emergency procedures and are encouraged to undergo further training

-The school ensures that all staff, including temporary staff, are aware of this 'Supporting Students with Medical Conditions' policy and their role in implementing the policy as part of induction.

-- All staff know which named members of staff should be called on in the event of a medical emergency and are familiar with the procedure for calling the emergency services.
-All staff are aware that if a pupil is taken to hospital by ambulance, a member of staff must accompany them and remain with them until a parent or carer arrives.
-Students should not be taken to hospital in staff cars. - The school has posters on display in the staff room and school office that reiterates the steps to take during an emergency. - The school encourages all staff to undertake awareness raising opportunities as part of its comprehensive programme of Continuing Professional Development (CPD), including First Aid training, as well as accredited online training modules tailored for schools around managing asthma and anaphylaxis (Appendix 10).
-The school keeps a record of staff training.
+- 9.1.
+The school ensures that all staff, including temporary staff, are aware of this 'Supporting Students with Medical Conditions' policy and their role in implementing the policy as part of induction. - 9.2.
+Annual training will be provided for all staff in asthma and anaphylaxis as part of statutory safeguarding training. - 9.3.
+All staff know which named members of staff should be called on in the event of a medical emergency and are familiar with the procedure for calling the emergency services.
+All staff are aware that if a student is taken to hospital by ambulance, a member of staff must accompany them and remain with them until a parent or carer arrives.
+Students should not be taken to hospital in staff cars. - 9.4.
+The school has posters on display in the staff room and school office that reiterates the steps to take during an emergency.